 The first Big Tech enclave: Blockchains LLC

 Among his remarks in January, Governor Sisolak specifically mentioned the company Blockchains, LLC as already committed to creating a techno-government based entirely on blockchain technology.
-This, Sisolak says, would make Nevada "the epicenter of this emerging industry and the creation of high-paying jobs."
+This, says Sisolak, would make Nevada "the epicenter of this emerging industry and the creation of high-paying jobs."

 A bill that comes from afar

 According to Nevada state records, Blockchains purchased 2018 acres of uninhabited land at the Tahoe Reno Industrial Center in 67.125.
 Price: 160 million euros.
 After buying the land, Blockchains lobbied for a bill that would allow the company to form its own techno-government.
-The first step was to donate $ 50.000 to a political action committee, Home Means Nevada, which contributed to the election of the governor.
-THE Sisolak election campaign records show that the governor himself received $ 10.000 from the company, and there are several donations, including personal ones from the company's CEO.
+The first step was to donate $ 50.000 to a political action committee, Home means Nevada, who contributed to the election of the governor.
+THE Sisolak election campaign records show that the governor himself received $ 10.000 from the company, and there are several donations, including personal ones, from the company's CEO.

 Contacted several times, Blockchains, LLC does not comment on this news.

 Either way, the governor of Nevada will officially present the bill today at 22:30 pm Italian time.

 What does the bill on the creation of techno-governments foresee

 The draft bill states that the traditional model of local government was "inadequate on its own to provide flexibility and resources to make the state a leader in the development of emerging technologies and innovative industries."
 The creation of techno-governments or "alternative forms of local government", the draft law still says, "are necessary to help economic development within the state."